hkurokawa/code-review-as-journey/presentation.md

 If there are changes about UI, check the UI with caution.
 Unfortunately everyone is not always familiar with Material Design or Android friendly UI.
 So we need to check if it's done the Android way.
+To check the UI with caution, some developer options are useful.
+The `show layout bound` option is good to check the margin of layout.
+If you want to watch the animation carefully, the "Change animation scale" is helpful.

 ---